toivoh/tt06-retro-console/README.md

 Features:
 - PPU:
   - 320x240 @60 fps VGA output (actually 640x480 @60 VGA)
+    - Some lower resolutions are also supported, useful if the design can not be clocked at 50.35 MHz
   - 16 color palette, choosing from 256 possible colors
   - Two independently scrolling tile planes
     - 8x8 pixel tiles